 The pre-solving of IBP relations is an attempt to somewhat combine these approaches and to allow the reduction program to combine IBP identities before substituting indices, but only linearly, that is, not applying shift operators to them.
 This reduces the complexity of the system without making the equations have too many terms.

 The option is on by default and can be switched off with the option {\tt \#no\_presolve} in the {\tt config} file or reverted to the variant implemented in {\tt FIRE6.5} by {\tt \#old\_presolve}.
-The old presolve variant takes IBPs as relations and performs forward Gaussian elimination of those, aiming on positive shifts in the chosen sector.
-The new full pre-solving also applies backward Gaussian elimination.
-We expect the full presolve to be efficient in most cases, but are aware of situations where one might wish to switch it off or use the old intermediate variant.
+The old presolve variant takes IBPs relations and performs forward Gaussian elimination on them, aiming at positive shifts in the chosen sector.
+The new full presolving also applies backward Gaussian elimination.
+We expect the full presolve to be efficient in most cases, but are aware of situations where one might wish to switch it off or use the old variant.